 Major credit cards are widely accepted by hotels, restaurants and medium to large sized businesses.
-Smaller businesses and mom-and-pop operations may deal in cash only.
+Smaller businesses, attractions and mom-and-pop operations may deal in cash only.

 There are ATMs in most tourist areas.
-Whilst the majority are reliable and will work with cards, there’s always the chance that they won’t work, so plan accordingly.
+While the majority of these are reliable and will work with cards, some of them accept VISA only, so there’s always the chance that they won’t.
+It’s recommended that you plan accordingly.
 Most ATMs give Cordobas and US dollars.
 When paying in cash, notes in less than perfect condition may not be accepted; don’t accept any that are ripped or have marks on them.

 These can only be changed in some banks and are not widely accepted.
 There may be a fee for cashing them.

 Mon-Fri 0830-1630, Sat 0830-1230.